-All municipally-operated recreation centres will be reopening as of Thursday, Oct.
+All municipally-operated recreation centres reopened as of Thursday, Oct.
 15. Reopening plans for each facility, as well as municipal partner facilities, may vary and residents are asked to contact their local recreation centre for further details.
 Residents are also reminded to follow all public health protocols, including wearing a mask while indoor and in all common areas of the facility.

 Access to fitness centres, pools and attendance in fitness class will be available by appointment only to ensure safety and proper public health protocols.
 Appointments may be booked over the phone or online through halifax.ca/myREC.

 All municipally-owned arenas opened with ice access on Oct.
 1.